sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 - **Rust**: [Tonic with the Hyper transport](https://github.com/hyperium/tonic/issues/339) appears to be able to support this, although I'm not sure if there's good examples of this in the wild yet.
 - **Go**: ConnectRPC for Go uses the standard library http.Handlers, so any http server implementation can be used, including the transport available in [quic-go](https://github.com/quic-go/quic-go).

 When learning about HTTP/3 I always like getting my hands dirty and using it.
 I feel like this is the best way to learn.
 Since Go is my current working language, I decided to explore HTTP/3 using ConnectRPC in Go.
+I'm including the full examples in this article because I've looked and haven't really been able to find good examples for this.
+I hope it's helpful for others.
 The full working examples are on [a git repo](https://github.com/sudorandom/example-connect-http3/) that I made for this post.
+Some examples will have things like imports omitted for brevity.

 ### Example server in Go
 Let's see how effortlessly we can set up a gRPC server with HTTP/3 support using Go.
 The key players here are: